 The grant aims to reward student initiatives through the $3,000 in funding, as detailed by a piece of legislation passed on March 23.
 The UC encouraged projects to abide by the Council’s greater goals of student health, inclusivity, and campus-wide sustainability.

 According to Banks, other Ivy League schools such as Yale and Princeton already have programs such as FEP that ease the transition for students from these high schools.

 Fritz wrote in a statement last week that while the Office of Admissions and Financial Aid, as well as the First Generation Student Union, have enacted major change in ensuring smooth transitions for incoming freshmen, she wants to further the process by creating FEP.

 —Staff writer Jalin P. Cunningham can be reached at email@example.com.
 Follow her on Twitter @JalinCunningham.

-Rules Governing the Election of Class-Day Officers From Ninety-Two.1.
-The meeting shall be held on Wednesday evening, October 14th, at 7 p. m. in Lower Massachusetts.
+Rules Governing the Election of Class-Day Officers from Eighty-Nine.1.
+The meeting shall be held on Thursday evening, October 11th, at 7 p. m., in Upper Massachusetts.
 2. The

 No HeadlineThe Brunonian votes for an Intercollegiate Press Association.

 No HeadlineThe two lists of forty names each of men who are deemed most worthy of a place among the immortals